 Further Education (PLC) Grants

 Means-tested Maintenance Grants are available to qualifying learners.
 The administration of these grants was handled by your local Vocational Education Committee up to the 2011/12 academic year.
 Please note, however, that Vocational Education Committees no longer assess new applications for Third Level/PLC Grants since 2012.
-Learners who are currently in receipt of a grant from their local VEC and who are progressing to the next year of the same course will continue to be assessed and paid by that VEC.

 A new ONLINE ONLY grant applications system was introduced in 2012.
 All new applications have to be made online to a single awarding authority, Student Universal Support Ireland (SUSI) through www.studentfinance.ie.